-RG 000.57 We will consider granting individual relief to facilitate:
+We will consider granting individual relief to facilitate: RG 253.61

-- (a) the use of a depositary nominee, other than CDN, where the depositary nominee is an AFS licence holder and is governed by market rules that provide adequate protections to CDI holders; and - (b) offers of CDIs that do not fall within our class order relief (e.g. offers of CDIs over interests in foreign managed investment schemes).
+- offers of CDIs over underlying foreign securities that are, or are proposed to be, quoted on a financial market other than one of the approved financial markets; - (b) the use of a depository nominee, other than CDN, where the depository nominee is an AFS licence holder and is governed by market rules that provide adequate protections to CDI holders; and - offers of CDIs that do not fall within our class order relief (e.g. offers of CDIs over interests in foreign managed investment schemes).